Hofls/useful-info/ideas-strategies-concepts/books/steal-like-an-artist.md

+### TLDR
-TLDR - learn from work of others, remix and reimagine
+* Steal like an artist - learn from work of others, remix and reimagine

 ### Definitions
 * `Steal` - learn and take inspiration from work of other people